 Your first visit will consist of an office tour, x-rays, complete examination, and the appropriate prophylaxis.
-Our doctors will evaluate your gums, your oral hygiene, test for oral cancer, and any potential treatment options.
-After you initial visit is complete by one of our highly trained staff members will sit down with you and go over proper hygiene procedures.
+Our doctors will evaluate your gums, your oral hygiene, screen for oral cancer, and any potential treatment options.
+After your initial visit is complete by one of our highly trained staff members will sit down with you and go over proper hygiene procedures.
 If you are having a dental emergency, appropriate care will be rendered to alleviate any discomfort.

 You may pre-register with us by printing our Patient Registration Form.
 This will save you time when you come in to our office for your first visit.